arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 ### Exceptions (checked errors)

-An error is considered an exception when it does not imply a fatal malfunction in the program.
+An error is considered an exception when it does not imply a malfunction in the program.
+It should be caught (checked) and recovered from.
-Typically, when a third party fails to conform to the program – for example when:
+It typically occurs when a third party behaves abnormally.

+Examples:

 - a user requests a non-existent resource
 - a user submits a form with malformed data
-- an external HTTP API does not respond
+- an external API does not respond

 ### Unchecked errors

-Reciprocally, an error is considered unchecked when it reveals a malfunction in the program: a bug or a misconfiguration – for example:
+Reciprocally, an unchecked error implies a malfunction in the program.
+It should be left uncaught (unchecked) and not recovered from – instead, it should be fixed.
+It typically comes from a logical misconception or some misconfiguration.

+Examples:

-- an algorithm crashes with valid arguments
+- an algorithm crashes unexpectedly
 - you try to connect to a database with invalid credentials

-## In practice
+## Practical vocabulary: in JavaScript

-Some programming languages provide a distinction between plain errors and exceptions.
+Some programming languages provide a distinction between plain errors and exceptions, such as Java that treats both `Error` and `Exception` as `throwable` objects.

 <!-- TODO: review below -->